snugpenguin968/Word-Segmentation/README.md

-# HandwrittenLatinTranslator
+# Word Segmentation
-Takes an image of handwritten or typed Latin text and then parses and translates it.
-The system is far from perfect but this project has been an interesting process to think about.

-The training dataset, *emnist-byclass-train*, is too big to be uploaded but it can be found at this [link](https://www.kaggle.com/datasets/crawford/emnist)

-**IN PROGRESS**
+Takes an image of handwritten or typed text and segments it into individual words.
+The user can label each word and the images will be downloaded in a zip file with each label as the file name of each image.
+I'm using this to build a high quality dataset of segmented words for future CV/NLP projects.